Terrorism in Australia: Endeavour Hills stabbings (2014)

-On 24 September 2014 an 18-year-old man, Numan Haider, was shot and killed by police outside Endeavour Hills police station.
+On 24 September 2014, an 18-year-old man, Numan Haider, was shot and killed by police outside Endeavour Hills police station.
 Victoria Police Assistant Commissioner Luke Cornelius said Haider had been asked to come to the police station to discuss behaviour "which had been causing some concern".
 When the man arrived outside the station, he stabbed the two officers as they went to meet him.
 The two stabbed officers, one from Victoria Police and one from the Australian Federal Police, were working together as part of a joint operation on counter-terrorism between the AFP and Victoria Police.
 Haider was found to be carrying two knives and an Islamic State flag.

-Sydney hostage crisis (2014)
+Lindt Cafe siege (2014)

-On 15 December 2014, Man Haron Monis, took 17 people hostage inside a Lindt chocolate café in Sydney.
+On 15 December 2014, Man Haron Monis, took 17 people hostage inside a Lindt chocolate café in Martin Place, Sydney.
 He forced hostages to hold up a jihadist black flag against a window of the café.
-On the early hours of 16 December, police breached the café and fatally shot Monis following the escape of several hostages.
+In the early hours of 16 December, police breached the café and fatally shot Monis following the escape of several hostages.
 Two hostages also died, while another four people, including a police officer, were injured in the incident.

-The designation of the 2014 Sydney hostage crisis, also known as the Sydney Martin Place siege, has been subject to debate among terrorism experts and news commentators.
+The designation of the 2014 Lindt Cafe siege, also known as the Sydney hostage crisis or the Martin Place siege, has been subject to debate among terrorism experts and news commentators.
 Initially, during the early stages of the incident, the Australian government and NSW authorities did not label the event as a terrorist attack; however, as the siege continued, NSW police authorised the engagement of the state's counterterrorism task force, treating the incident as an act of terrorism.
 Commentators have debated whether the perpetrator of the attack, Man Haron Monis, was in fact a terrorist and whether his actions can be classified as an act of terrorism.
-One terrorism expert described Monis's actions as those of a "lone-wolf terrorist … driven by a desire for attention and to be in the spotlight."
+One terrorism expert described Monis's actions as those of a "lone-wolf terrorist ... driven by a desire for attention and to be in the spotlight."
 Another wrote in an opinion column that the attack "was very different from first-generation or second-generation terrorist attacks—but it was terrorism, and terrorism of a brutal and more unpredictable sort."
 Scott Stewart supervisor of the analysis of terrorism and security issues for Statfor said that this hostage-incident exhibits many of the elements associated with grassroots terrorism.
 By contrast, criminologist Mark Lauchs stated that the event "was not about religion and neither was it a terrorist attack."
 Media outlets have also provided conflicting designations for Monis; John Lehmann, editor of The Daily Telegraph, wrote how Monis filled the criteria of an Islamic State terrorist, while a columnist for The Guardian wrote how the designation of a terrorist is misplaced and would only serve the interests of ISIL.
 On 15 January 2015, Australia's Treasurer Joe Hockey declared the siege in Sydney's Martin Place as a terrorist incident for insurance purposes.